 The White House Initiative on Asian Americans and Pacific Islanders

-Led by the U.S. Department of Commerce and Transportation, the White House Initiative on Asian Americans and Pacific Islanders (AAPI) works to improve the quality of life for AAPI individuals and communities across the nation through increased access to and participation in federal programs.
-The Initiative seeks to highlight both the tremendous unmet needs in the AAPI community as well as the dynamic community assets that can be leveraged to meet many of those needs.
-USDA AAPI areas of focus include outreach and engagement, capacity building, and data collection.
+Led by the Department of Health and Human Services, the White House Initiative on Asian Americans, Native Hawaiians and Pacific Islanders (AA and NHPI) works to improve the quality of life for AAPI individuals and communities across the nation through increased access to and participation in federal programs.
+The Initiative seeks to highlight both the tremendous unmet needs in the AA and NHPI community as well as the dynamic community assets that can be leveraged to meet many of those needs.
+USDA AA and NHPI areas of focus include outreach and engagement, capacity building, and data collection.

-Learn more about our mission and the Executive Order on Economic Empowerment of Asian Americans and Pacific Islanders that was issued on May 13, 2019.
+Learn more about our mission and the Executive Order on Advancing Equity, Justice, and Opportunity of Asian Americans, Native Hawaiians and Pacific Islanders that was issued on May 28, 2021.

-- Executive Order 13811 on Economic Empowerment of Asian Americans and Pacific Islanders
+- Executive Order 14031 on Advancing Equity, Justice, and Opportunity of Asian Americans, Native Hawaiians, and Pacific Islanders

 - 2015 National Institute for Food and Agriculture AAPI Annual Report